Skip to main content

 Selection criteria

 The course seeks to recruit students from diverse socio-economic and cultural backgrounds and welcomes applications from mature students.
-Primarily it is the purpose of selection to recruit those students for whom the course would be most beneficial and appropriate, as evidenced through the application process.
+Primarily it is the purpose of selection to recruit those students for whom the course would be most beneficial and appropriate at the time of application, as evidenced through the application process.

 English Language Requirements